naturalis/cwl-master-project/gff2gtf/README.md

     - Retrieve all codon lines that are not multiple by 3 and specifies associated gene IDs.
 - `sort.cwl`
     - Sorts gene IDs so there are no duplicates.
-    - Modify `gene_list` in YAML file to specify output txt file.
+    - Modify `gene_list` in YAML file to specify output txt file name.
     - Outputs `*.txt` in workflow.
 - `grep2.cwl`
     - Excludes all gene IDs that have a matching line in `genesID.txt`.
-    - Modify `filtere_gene_list` in YAML file to specify output GTF file.
+    - Modify `filtere_gene_list` in YAML file to specify output GTF file name.
     - Outputs `*.gtf` in workflow.